alejandroq/graphql-drupal.meetup.edu/README.md

 You can find the results in `02-headless-drupal` directory.

-I utilized Lando (a Docker utility) and Make to simplify enviornment instantation to two commands:
+I utilized Lando (a Docker utility) and Make to simplify environment instantiation to two commands:

 ```sh
 make dependencies && make